 Below are some ways to help repair boundaries, improve your relationship, and address mental health concerns:

-Dr. Invia A. Betjoseph is a licensed Marriage and Family Therapist, MFC 44618.
+Dr. Invia A. Betjoseph is a licensed Marriage & Family Therapist, MFC 44618.

-As a Psychotherapist, and a Certified Sex Addiction Therapist, he provides Psychotherapy, or Counseling and Sex Addiction Treatment for Sexual Addiction and Pornography or Porn Addiction.
+As a psychotherapist, a Certified Sex Addiction Therapist (CSAT), and a Certified Partner Trauma Therapist (CPTT), he provides Psychotherapy, Counseling, and Sex Addiction Treatment for Sexual Addiction and Pornography or Porn Addiction.